mdpiper/dakota-experiments/experiments/hydrotrend-uq-2/README.md

 ## Results

-Be sure to view the statistics listed at the end of the **dakota.out** file.
+These are the statistics listed at the end of the **dakota.out** file.

 ```